jmquigs/ModelMod/Docs/userguide/README.md

 ## The Launcher

 The ModelMod launcher allows you to create a profile for each game you want to run, and change the settings for each.
+It also is the easiest way to create mods from snapshots, though this can be done manually.

 Some tips for using the launcher:

-* Make sure the exe path is the actual game executable and not some its own launcher app.
-It may take some trial and error to determine this.
+* Make sure the exe path is the actual game executable and not some launcher app.
+It may take some trial and error to determine; the actual game process is usually the one consuming the most CPU (as measured by Task Manager) after the game starts.
 * If the game uses its own launcher, you may need to increase the "Launch Time" setting in the ModelMod profile so that the injector has time to attach to the game.
+If the game requires an intermediate process (e.g. Steam), its best to start that process first to reduce the chance that injection times out due to slow startup.
 * DLL injection can fail intermittently because it is sensitive to race conditions;
-if it fails once, try running from ModelMod again.
-Repeated failures likely indicate that the game is not compatible.
+if it fails once, try stopping the game and starting from ModelMod again.
+Repeated failures likely
+indicate that the game is not compatible.
 * With some games, the F key layout is incompatible.
 Try the punctuation key layout if you have problems.
 In the future, input layouts will hopefully